 Nightmares are broadly defined as frightening dreams that result in some degree of awakening from sleep.
 "Bad dreams" are considered a less severe form of nightmare.
 Most people experience nightmares throughout life, usually very rarely and, less commonly, with more regularity.
 A small percentage of the population—studies suggest around 5%—have nightmares as often as once a week.

 Nightmares can result from different triggers, including stress, emotional upheaval, and traumatic experiences.
 They can occur as side effects of some medications, use and abuse of drugs and alcohol, and illness.
 Nightmares themselves disrupt sleep by not only by waking the sleeper, but also leading to a fear of falling asleep and returning to a disturbing dream.

 Nightmares can have other negative sleep-related health consequences, as well.
 According to research, they may contribute to insomnia, daytime fatigue, depression, and anxiety.

 Studies indicate that people with certain conditions may be more likely to experience nightmares, including:

-* Recurring dreams are dreams that re-appear with some pattern of regularity.
+Recurring dreams are ones that reappear with some pattern of regularity.
 Studies suggest that recurring dreams may contain more threatening content than regular dreams.
 Research suggests links between recurring dreams and psychological distress in both adults and children.